cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 <BR><BR>

-* As noted below you may need to log out of and then log back in to your VM.
+* You may need to log out of and then back in to your VM.

 <BR><BR>